antran89/blog/_posts/notes/2015-07-07-doxygen-and-doxypy.md

 ## Create Doxyfile and edit

-`Doxyfile` is required to convert your project into documentation.
+`Doxyfile` is required to convert your project into documentation files.

-Generate a default Doxyfile and modify so that it can use doxypypy as a preprocessing [^4][^5].
+Generate a default Doxyfile and modify so that Doxygen can use doxypypy as a preprocessing stage [^4][^5].

 {% highlight bash %}
 $ doxygen -g